svipe/svipe-api-docs/oidc.md

 Note that the `Client notfication endpoint` needs to be a publicly available host that is reachable from the Svipe backend server.
 If you use a self-signed https server, then select `Self-signed endpoint` and the SSL certificate will not be verified.

+In this example we have used the free service from [API Mocha](https://apimocha.com), which allows you to instantly create a free endpoint that accepts and displays an incoming http request.

 ## CIBA walkthrough with curl

 Let's do a full authorization using the command line.
 Start by initiating a CIBA request (but replace the value for `client_id` with the one for the app that you configured in the developer portal):